Assist users of managed Android devices

 Android Market was rebranded as Google Play on March 6, 2012.
 Older devices may still refer to the app as "Android Market" or "Market".

-I only want Device Policy for a certain group in my domain.
-Can I enforce Device Policy on an individual or group-level basis?
+I only want the app for a certain group in my domain.
+Can I enforce Google Apps Device Policy on an individual or group-level basis?

 Yes.
-You can create organizational units and enforce specific device policies for members of each organizational unit.
-For more information, see Org Settings.
+You can create organizational units and enforce specific policies for members of each unit.
+For more information, see How the organizational structure works.

-In what countries is Google Apps Device Policy available?
+In what countries is the Google Apps Device Policy app available?

-Google Apps Device Policy should be available in all countries where Google Apps is available.
-Please contact Google Apps support if you're unable to set up Google Apps Device Policy for your organization.
+The Google Apps Device Policy app should be available in all countries where G Suite is available.
+Please contact G Suite support if you're unable to set up the Google Apps Device Policy app for your organization.